withdave/qlik-icon-generator/README.md

 # Qlik Sense Icon Generator (qs-icon-generator)

+> **Warning**
+> As this script is written to be deployed as a "mashup", it can only be deployed onto client-managed Qlik Sense.
+If you wish to use it for a SaaS deployment, you will need to host this app yourself on a solution such as AWS S3.

 The requirements for a Qlik Sense App Icon are:
 - Suitable format - ideally PNG file, but can be JPG, JPEG or GIF
 - Correct size or aspect - actual size for the hub is 168x108 pixels (although the help site says 8:5 - https://help.qlik.com/en-US/sense/June2019/Subsystems/Hub/Content/Sense_Hub/Apps/change-thumbnail-app.htm, and in-app this is also different - there is now a support article on this topic https://support.qlik.com/articles/000080221).